MohammedjaveedA/sign-language-recognition-system/Readme.md

-# 🌐 Sign Language Recognition & Translation System
+# 🌐 Sign Language Recognition System

 A *real-time sign language recognition system* that uses *computer vision* and *machine learning* to detect hand signs and translate them into multiple languages.